Jeremy Pena Preview, Player Props: Astros vs. Diamondbacks

-On Friday, Jeremy Pena (.275 on-base percentage in past 10 games, 51 points below season-long percentage) and the Houston Astros play the Arizona Diamondbacks, whose starting pitcher will be Zac Gallen.
-First pitch is at 9:40 PM ET.
+The Houston Astros, including Jeremy Pena (batting .289 in his past 10 games, with two doubles, a walk and two RBI), take on starting pitcher Merrill Kelly and the Arizona Diamondbacks at Chase Field, Saturday at 8:10 PM ET.

-In his previous game he had a one-hit performance (1-for-5) against the Mariners.
+In his most recent game, he went 1-for-3 with a double against the Diamondbacks.

 Sportsbook Promo Codes